FriendsOfAnsible/ansible-role-telegraf/README.md

 Please check [https://github.com/influxdata/telegraf](https://github.com/influxdata/telegraf) to see all possible outputs you can define.

+Some examples:

-Linux host running RabbitMQ as described in the inputs section.
-Targetting different influx databases in the same host using namepass and namedrop tags.
+**Linux host running RabbitMQ as described in the inputs section.
+Targetting different influx databases in the same host using namepass and namedrop tags.**

 ```yaml
       telegraf_outputs: